oracle/graal/docs/reference-manual/native-image/Layers.md

 # Layered Native Image

-Native Image provides a feature that enables users to build layered native executables.
-In contrast to regular `native-image` building, this mode of operation splits the application and its supporting libraries in distinct binaries: a thin layer executable supported by a chain of shared libraries.
+The Layered Native Image feature allows splitting an application and its required libraries into separate binaries: a thin layer executable supported by a chain of shared libraries.
-This enables common libraries and VM/JDK code to be shared between multiple applications, resulting in reduced footprint at execution time.
+In contrast to regular Native Image building, this mode of operation enables sharing common libraries and VM/JDK code between multiple applications, resulting in reduced footprint at run time.
 Moreover, it reduces the time to build an application since shared layers are only built once.

 ### Table of Contents